carterjs/grader/README.md

 * To see the un-rounded version of any grade, you can hover over it, but beware, binary doesn't always play well with decimals.

+* When visible, the print button will print whatever is within the tab that you are currently viewing.

 =======================
 (c) 2014 Carter Schmalzle